A Comprehensive Survey on Inverse Constrained Reinforcement Learning: Definitions, Progress and Challenges: Conclusion

 {\bf Inferring Generalizable Constraints.} In real-world scenarios, the dynamics of deploying environments can be disrupted by unforeseen noise or unpredictable uncertainties inherent to the system.
 Without considering these disturbances, the ICRL algorithm's reliability could be significantly compromised, particularly in safety-critical applications such as autonomous driving or robotic surgery.
 These disturbances can greatly vary across different systems.
 For instance, in the task of highway merging (refer to Figure~\ref{fig:highway-merge}), systems from different locations may be influenced by diverse disturbances stemming from weather conditions, temperature variations, and local driving styles.
 To handle these challenges, \cite{xu2024robustICRL} devised an ICRL algorithm under the robust optimization framework~\citep{ben2009robust}.
 However, this model primarily focuses on the mismatched transition functions between the training and deployment environments.
-It does not account for other critical factors, such as mismatched rewards and the resulting changes in occupancy measures, which are also crucial for comprehensive robustness assessment.
+It does not account for other critical factors, such as mismatched rewards and the resulting changes in occupancy measures, which are also crucial for comprehensive robustness assessment. {To solve these questions, it is significant to generalize the existing robust RL~\citep{wang2021online,panaganti2022robust,wang2024robust} and inverse RL~\citep{viano2021robust,wei2023bayesian} frameworks to the ICRL setting.} { More importantly, the generalization of these learned constraints to real-world control scenarios has not been extensively studied.
+The test beds are mostly based on simulated environments rather than real-world settings.
+A crucial direction for future research is to demonstrate the effectiveness of these methods in real-world control applications, such as facilitating collision-free robot manipulation policies.}